Code-Institute-Submissions/par-excellance-restaurant/README.md

 * when the user clicks on the "Book a Table" CTA in the navigation but closes the form without filling it in (i.e. closes the modal), the button's text colour doesn't go back to it's original one until the user clicks somewhere on the page
 * similarly, when the user clicks on social media icons in the footer and links out, the icons stay in their hover state until the user moves the cursor on desktop devices or clicks somewhere on the page on mobile devices

-The issues listed in this section are still not solved.

 ## Deployment